GoogleCloudPlatform/ops-agent/integration_test/README.md

 (when testing Windows) a firewall that allows connections over port 5986.
 In the case of Google-owned projects, such a firewall is difficult to obtain, so for this reason and quota reasons it is recommended for Googlers to use our prebuilt testing project.
-Ask a teammate for the project ID.
+Ask a teammate (e.g. martijnvs@) for the project ID.

 You will also need a GCS bucket that is used to transfer files onto the testing VMs.
 This is referred to as `${TRANSFERS_BUCKET}`.
 For Googlers,